Blog Posts in March

 • Coronavirus: Should I see my doctor?
 If so, when and why?

 Coronavirus: Should I see my doctor?
 If so, when and why?
 CBHA serves our communities without regard to anyone’s age, sex, color, ethnicity, national origin, or ability to pay.
 We are also directed by federal, state, and county health authorities as it pertains to the coronavirus.
-While there are no confirmed coronavirus cases as of today in Adams or Franklin counties the health officer for ...
+While there are no confirmed coronavirus cases as of today in Adams or Franklin counties the health officer for the ...

 • Coronavirus - Questions, Concerns and Common Myths